Vilczyca/Qeepit/README.md

 # Qeepit
-**A full-stack inventory management platform built in 48 hours.**
+**A full-stack inventory management platform..** Manage resources of any kind with secure user authentication.

-Manage resources of any kind with secure user authentication.
+Originally built in 48 hours.
+This branch represents the latest enhanced version with improved features.

-## 🧠 Project Overview
+## Project Overview
 **Qeepit** is a cross-platform inventory management system designed for speed, scalability, and simplicity.
 It enables users to view, create, edit, and delete resources across web and ~~mobile~~ (TODO) interfaces.

 ## Features